beyaz-frambuaz/university-timetable/README.md

 # Welcome!
 This is a Timetable App I built as an educational project with the [Foxminded Java EE course](https://foxminded.com.ua/ua/java/).

+**Skip the boring part and hit the ground running** `docker run -p 8080:8080 beyazframbuaz/timetable-app`

 ## Project transformations
 As this is an educational project it started off small and underwent a series of metamorphoses:
 * Decomposition and domain model UML